adsci/speedEST/src/text/data.md

 ![Split](../img/vehicle.png)

 All in total, data from 253 crash tests (including real and numerical ones) was collected, the input features were extracted and the target speed values were recorded.
-The dataset was split into training and tests set, such that 177 examples were placed in the training set and the remaining 76 examples were used in test set.
+The dataset was split into training and tests set, such that 189 examples (75%) were placed in the training set and the remaining 64 examples (25%) were used in test set.
-For model training, an additional validation set of 32 examples was sampled from the training set (leaving 145 examples for model training).

 ## References